 233 History of the Theatre.
 A comprehensive study of the theatrical art from its beginning to the present.
 Consideration is given to the cultural milieu of each period and to the changes in theatrical architecture and production styles.

 235 Musical Theatre History - Background and Analysis I. This course is an extensive survey of the music theatre literature from 1868 to the present.
 The objective of this course is to familiarize the student with representative musicals from all significant periods of music theatre history.
 The class will include literary, dramatic and musical analyses of the works presented during the course of the semester.

 240 Stage Makeup.
 Demonstration and practicum in straight and character makeup for the stage.

 242 Commedia dell'Arte.
-Generally an Expanding Your Horizons course offered in the spring semester which involves a 2 week trip to Amsterdam in January.
+Generally an Expanding Your Horizons course offered in the spring semester which involves a 2 week trip to Amsterdam or Paris in January.
 This physical form of acting is studied with renown international theatre artist Carlos Garcia Estevez.

 255 Acting for the Camera.
 This course offers an introduction to on-camera performance in film and television.
 Students will participate in monologue and scene work based on age and type, and will learn the fundamentals of on-screen camera acting technique.
 In addition, class content will focus on the specific demands, protocols, and technical challenges of filmed media, from the audition process to the final shoot.
 Class work will include monologue and scene rehearsal and presentation, an introduction to the process of on-camera production, and discussion of the professional film and television industries.